John Anderson (actor)

-John Robert Anderson (October 20, 1922 – August 7, 1992) was an American character actor who performed in hundreds of stage, film, and television productions during a career that spanned over four decades.
+John Robert Anderson (October 20, 1922 – August 7, 1992) was an American character actor.
+He was best known for his more than 500 television roles.

-Life and career
+Early life

 Anderson was born in 1922 and raised in Clayton, Illinois.
-He served in the United States Coast Guard during World War II.
+He first studied theatre in Minnesota and then Ohio.
+Anderson served in the United States Coast Guard during World War II.
+He left Ohio to pursue an acting career in New York City.
 He also held a master's degree in drama from the University of Iowa.
+After moving to Los Angeles, Anderson worked as a street mime, jester, and juggler.